Crown 0

 The target grade is based on the average score your child achieved in their Key Stage 2 SATS at the end of primary school.
 These scores are from 80-120.
 An average score would be 100.

 If your child achieved the average score of 100, they would be expected to achieve a grade 5 in each of their GCSEs at the end of Year 11.
 This would mean that they have made average progress compared with other students nationally.
 If your child achieved an average score of 110, your child would be expected to achieve a grade 7.
 This too would mean that they have made average progress compared with students nationally who scored the same as they did.
+If your child did not sit SATs examinations, we provide a GCSE target grade depending on any other information we have been provided from their previous education.

 To ensure our target grades are aspirational and encourage students to achieve higher than average, all targets are set at one grade higher than average.
 This is to encourage students to aim for aspirational destinations following their GCSEs.

-An example Year 11 Report:
+An example Year 11 report:

-• Sixth Form
+Sixth Form

 Target Grade